turinglabsorg/block-bitcoin-pos/README.md

 - [x] Multi-currency, choose between USDC, EUR, GBP
 - [x] Public pages, show your store and accept payments
 - [x] List of all transactions
-- [ ] Magic link login that replaces the need of a password
+- [x] Export your transactions to a CSV file
-- [ ] Export your transactions to a CSV file
+- [x] Passkeys support
 - [ ] E-mail notifications when a payment is received
 - [ ] Customize your QR code
 - [ ] Customize your public page